Key Points

 Medical marijuana and recreational marijuana are legalized in Virginia, but some restrictions are still placed on the possession and use of marijuana and marijuana products in the state.
 Some of these restrictions are:

-• No one is allowed to sell recreational marijuana in Virginia until 2024, when the state is expected to have licensed dispensaries and completed the modalities for the sales.
+- No one is allowed to sell recreational marijuana in Virginia until the state allows legal sales through licensed dispensaries.